vbliznikov/colabedit/README.md

 ## Features
 ### 1. Users Authentication.
-Only authenticated users allowed to work with app.
-Oauth with Google (Github?) will be supported as a primary auth method.
+Only authenticated users allowed to work with app. ~Oauth with Google (Github?) will be supported as a primary auth method~.
+Builtin auth for the first version would be preferable to simplify testing and demo.
 ### 2. Files listing.
 Allows users to view files in designated server folder, pick one for view/edit or create a new one.
 For simplicity there will be flat file structure without folders, which might be added in the future.